 You can also take matters into your own hands by renting your own boat and equipment and braving the waters alone.
 If you choose to go this route, note that the waters off the northwest peninsula of Trinidad and the Gulf of Paria are excellent spots to seek out big game fish.
 For a more relaxing experience, try fishing off one of the islands' beaches.
 Las Cuevas Bay and Manzanilla Bay are both great spots.

-If you like the idea of going fishing during your vacation, there are several charter operators that can help you find the best fishing spots.
+If you like the idea of going fishing during your vacation, there are 3 charter fishing operators that can take you to the best fishing spots.

-A second option is Island Yacht Fishing Charters.
+If you want to reserve a charter, you might want to check with Island Yacht Fishing Charters.
 Based out of the Crew's Inn Marina, Captain Jonathan de la Rosa of Island Yacht Fishing Charters has been fishing the waters off the coast of Trinidad for his whole life.
 He knows the best fishing grounds better than anyone and is the perfect guide to take you out on your Caribbean fishing adventure.
-You can call them at (868) 637-7389.
+They are located within Port of Spain, Trinidad.

-A third option is Red Beard Charters.
+Another good option is Red Beard Charters.
 Captain Nicholas Telfer has over 20 years of experience sailing and loves to fish making him the perfect candidate to take you out on your next fishing adventure.
 Red Beard Charters also cares about the environment, and does its best to leave as little a foot print as possible when out at sea.
-They're located on Trinidad.

 |Island Yacht Fishing Charters||(868) 637-7389||Port of Spain, Northwestern part of Trinidad|

 The waters of the Caribbean are unlike any others in the world, so it is only natural that you feel drawn to them on your Trinidad vacation.
 Give in to the feeling and plan to spend at least a few hours of your vacation aboard a boat reeling in the days catch.

 Help us improve!
 We welcome your corrections and suggestions.